droe/binja-bpf/README.md

 ## Known issues

--   Hovering over certain constants in HLIL results in spurious warnings and errors in core without impairing plugin functionality.
-This seems to be a bug in core, not in the plugin.
 -   NetBSD `BPF_COP`/`BPF_COPX` misc instructions are disassembled, but not lifted to LLIL yet.
 If you are aware of any real-world use, please do open an issue with an example BPF program (source or compiled).